 Data analysis

 All data analysis was performed in R (4.4.3).
 We automatically determined whether pairs were in tandem and who was the leader for each frame, based on the postures and spatial position of partners.
-Tandem running in was defined as a state in which both individuals were (1) in close proximity, (2) moving above a minimum speed threshold, and (3) aligned in heading direction.
+Tandem running was defined as a state in which both individuals were (1) in proximity, (2) moving above a minimum speed threshold, and (3) aligned in heading direction.
 Specifically, proximity was determined by measuring the Euclidean distance between the body centers of the two termites; pairs were considered “close” when this distance was less than 0.6 times the sum of their body lengths.
 The heading of each termite was calculated as a vector from the tip of the abdomen to the head tip, and the absolute angular difference in heading was used to evaluate alignment.
 Tandem running was defined when the absolute heading difference was below 60 degrees (i.e., π/3 radians), and both individuals exceeded a movement threshold of 1.213 mm/s—based on the first quartile of female speed distribution.
 To avoid misclassifying brief interactions as true tandem runs, tandem run classifications were smoothed using a run-length encoding (RLE) based filter.
 Tandem or separation segments shorter than 4 seconds (20 frames at 5 FPS) were merged with adjacent longer segments.
 Leader roles were determined within tandem runs by comparing relative distances between the leader’s head and the follower’s abdomen.
 Specifically, if the distance from the male’s head to the female’s abdomen exceeded the reverse (female’s head to male’s abdomen), the male was considered to be leading; otherwise, the female was considered the leader.
 These frame-wise leader states were further smoothed using the same RLE-based filter, requiring at least 3 seconds (15 frames) of consecutive leadership to qualify as a valid leader period.
 Switching events were defined as changes in the leader identity during tandem runs.
 A switch was counted only when a change in leader identity occurred between consecutive frames classified as tandem.
 Switching frequency was computed for each video, and the number of role changes per tandem period was recorded.

 We compared the duration of each tandem running event between leader sexes and two different dish sizes, using mixed-effects Cox models, with leader sex, dish size, and their interaction being treated as a fixed effect and each pair id as a random effect.
 We used the coxme() function in the coxme package in R (Therneau, 2015).
 The likelihood ratio test was used to test for statistical significance of the explanatory variable (type II test), with the Anova() function in the car package.
 We also compared the number of leader switching events between two different dish sizes, using a generalized linear model with Poisson error and a log link function.
 Finally, we compare the moving speed of leaders between the two dish sizes using a t-test.